openflighthpc/flight-landing-page/README.md

 bundle install --path=vendor
 ```

-Compile the landing page by running the following:
+The landing page can be compiled by running the following:

 ```
 cd flight-landing-page/www
 bundle exec nanoc compile
 ```

+The output will be in the directory `flight-landing-page/www/output`.
+You
+will need to install and configure a web server to serve static files from
+that directory.

 ### Installing with Flight Runway